DEFRA/hapi-govuk-examples/front-end-examples/frontend-example-3/README.md

 {% endblock %}
 ```

-Edit the view hello-world.njk so that it extends the layout above
+Edit the view home.njk so that it extends the layout above
 ```twig
 {% extends "layout.njk" %}